lucaji/lucaji.github.io/press/index.md

 The complete **Press Kit** containing high-resolution images, extended bio, and texts is available upon [request](mailto:lucacipressi@gmail.com).

-# Notable Features:

-    Electronic Sounding Fanzine (June 2025): “Milletgrains’s fusion of traditional instruments with electronic landscapes is a journey through sound.”

-    The Sound Explorer Podcast (Episode 42): An in-depth interview discussing Luca's creative process and inspirations [in production].

 # Latest Releases:

 [Goats, Tea and Trouble (2025)]({{% ref "/posts/goats-tea-and-trouble" %}}) – A fusion of West African rhythms and ambient textures.